braswelljr/dev-resources/README.md

 ### FONTS
 >Awesome fonts for your websites and apps

 |WEBSITE         | DESCRIPTION|
 |----------------|--------------------------------------------------------------------------------|
 |[Google Fonts](https://fonts.google.com/)| More than need Lisensed free fonts|

 ### COLORS
->Awesome colors to select and build from.
+>Awesome colors to select and build from

 |WEBSITE         | DESCRIPTION |
 |----------------|--------------------------------------------------------------------------------|
 |[Coolers](https://coolors.co/)| Create and select colors from a palette  |